Comcast Pressures Local Cable Firms to Curb Low-Cost TV Packages - Slashdot

 When low-cost TV packages get at $10 per month with no other fees, then they'll be competitive with Netflix and others.

-Re:One of the reasons (Score:4, Insightful)
+Re:One of the reasons (Score:5, Insightful)

 There are such taxes, yes, and they're all objectionable.
 However, the sport fee is the only one that is significantly large.
 Paying an extra $0.60 because of religious channels?
 Not enough to get worked up about.
 Paying an extra $5 because of sports?
 Screw that.